New Gaia (Lambda Aurigae A IV)

-Rachel's reply came in 1609, Rachel told them e was aware of the situation, which was occurring in a number of worlds, and e and a number of other AIs were looking at ways of rectifying the situation.
+Rachel's reply came in 1609 AT.
+Rachel told them e was aware of the situation, which was occurring in a number of worlds, and e and a number of other AIs were looking at ways of rectifying the situation.
 During the 17th century the Lambda Aurigae system was opened up for colonisation.
-Those Gaians - the Mothers, the that retained the neoprimitivist outlook were horrified to see a repeat of the old Federation.
+Those Gaians - the Mothers, the ones that retained the neoprimitivist outlook, were horrified to see a repeat of the old Federation.
 Others, including the Pines and the Swan radicals, adopted a balance of technology and ecology, trading genetic material for megacorp tech and isolating themselves even further from the neo-primitivists.
 And while New Gaia was not a formal part of the erotocracy, it had clearly become part of the sphere of interest.

-The arrival of the Rachel ISO In 1687 an object of unknown nature entered the system.
-It was essentially a diamondoid shell of several kilometers diameter, propelled by what appeared to be a remarkably efficient amat-fusion drive system.
+The arrival of the Rachel ISO In 1687 AT an object of unknown nature entered the system.
+It was essentially a diamondoid shell of several kilometers in diameter, propelled by what appeared to be a remarkably efficient amat-fusion drive system.
 This object established communication with all the regional megacorp AIs and local biont and aioid management, and informed them that the Lambda Aurigae system was off limits to development.
 Those that had already set up home in the asteroid and moon colonies were welcome to stay, but everyone else had to go.
-They were given twenty-four hours to begin dismantling their mining operations
+They were given twenty-four hours to begin dismantling their mining operations.

 The megacorps conferred and, while their bionts, cyborgs and vecs wanted to call the object's bluff, their AIs informed them that they had examined the object with long-range sensors and that the object was in fact a hyperturing ISO, with an 84% likelihood of sufficient weaponry to make good hir threat.
 The following year the megacorps withdrew.
 The ISO, which told the Gaians it was the ascended "Rachel" (even if it seemed to be nothing like the Rachel AI they knew) established a cordon of surveillance nanodevices around the system.